MailTape/MailTape-v1/_posts/2021-01-24-world-brain.md

   signals hold secrets to be unravelled, spilling all around us and across the sky of an animated reality in pastel-perfect colours.
 ---
 <p id="introduction">This morning, some delicious morsels of sonic data have found their way to us, beamed directly from the mind of World Brain (or Lucas Ufo IRL).
-These nifty signals hold secrets to be unravelled, spilling all around us and across the sky of an animated reality in pastel-perfect colours.
+These nifty signals hold secrets to be unravelled, spilling all around us and across the sky of an animated reality in pastel-perfect colours.<br><br>

 Almost edible and not quite imaginary, let’s stay by the stream of information awhile, sipping from big drinks of cosmic nostalgia and discreetly dancing to holographic sounds.
-In this temporary utopia, time is elastic and bodies etheric, an encyclopedic theatre of future memory inhabiting an unquantifiable aqueous plain.
+In this temporary utopia, time is elastic and bodies etheric, an encyclopedic theatre of future memory inhabiting an unquantifiable aqueous plain.<br><br>

 Artificial stars blink their sentience and fade at the flick of a switch.
 World Brain has more transmissions to make across these material plains.
 Do stay connected… the pleasure in sampling our universal state of digital becoming with you has been all ours.
 </p>